Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 While parsing a manifest, dash.js removes Adaptation Sets / Representations it deems unsupported based on the `@codecs` attribute, `EssentialProperty` descriptors, required DRM systems and other properties.

+### Handling of `@supplementalCodecs`
+dash.js will evaluate optionally present `@supplementalCodecs` and if it is recognoized as supported, this its content will be used instead of the value provided with the `@codecs` attribute.

 ### Default handling of `EssentialProperty`
 By default, dash.js filters out AdaptationSets / Representations whose `EssentialProperty` descriptors are not recognized as supported.
 This is controlled by: